 No one said stress management was easy.
 Someone died; other lost their job, a ten year abused by their father, yet other lost their family.
 Yes!
 It sounds heart-wrenching, but it is the sole truth.
 With a lot going in this world all at once, it is hard to remain sane.
 Rumours, negative news, and mental traumas have added up to yet another pandemic to deal with.

 Constant exposure to phones in general and social media in particular, it is highly likely for a person to be a prey of rumours and negative news, creating many delusions in the tiny pot of our minds.
-Moreover, there is a force on people due to a series of lockdowns to grow impatient, anxious and there is unwanted challenization of frustration.
-For instance, the male of the family is often poures down his anger over their other half, and the same frustration is brought out on their children or other soft targets of the family; now this being a chain ends up in an obstacle in the familial ties.
+Moreover, there is a force on people due to a series of lockdowns to grow impatient, anxious and there is no challenization of frustration.
+For instance, the male of the family often poures down his anger over their other half, and the same frustration is brought out on their children or other soft targets of the family; now this being a chain ends up in an obstacle in the familial ties.

 Even a new phobia has emerged because of the pandemic: corona phobia, or the dread of catching COVID-19.
 Everyone is concerned about cleaning and sanitizing to some extent right now.
 So it’s tough to tell when these ideas and practices become a problem!
 Apart from that, the prohibition of non-essential travel people has gone months without social connection, as they cannot physically meet up with pals.
 Humans are social animals by nature, even if this does not apply to everyone.
 It suggests that people are usually looking for ways to connect.
 COVID-19 made it difficult to interact with others.
 As a result, one may retreat, which is a cause of anxiety.